johntanner/cronpurge/README.md

 The above line will move Inactive memory from RAM to Free memory using OS X "purge" command.
 This is perfectly safe, and I have been using it myself for the past year or so.

 DEPENDENCIES:

-Xcode 4.x (other versions may work)
+Xcode 4.x and up (earlier versions may work).
+Python 2.x and up (earlier versions may work).